intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/python.md

 pip install analytics-zoo=version
 ```

-_Note: If you are using a custom URL of Python Package Index, you may need to check whether the packages have been keeping updated with pypi.
+_Note: If you are using a custom URL of Python Package Index, you may need to check whether the latest packages have been sync'ed with pypi.
 Or you can add the option `-i https://pypi.python.org/simple` when pip install to use pypi as the index-url._

 ---
 ### **2. Run**

 _**Note:**  Installing Analytics Zoo from pip will automatically install `pyspark`.
-To avoid possible conflicts, you are highly recommended to  **unset `SPARK_HOME`**  if it exists in your environment._
+To avoid possible conflicts, you are highly recommended to  **unset the environment variable `SPARK_HOME`**  if it exists in your environment._

 #### **2.1 Interactive Shell**